ppone/docs/README.md

 `Allowed Payments` lets you disable any payments for this invoice only.
 ---

-* Invoicing conventions

-* Invoice emails
-Emailing your invoices has never been simplier.
-In fact emailing has been built in Invoiced since day one.

 * Invoice status
 Status tells what the status on your invoice is.
 Sent, Viewed, Paid.